As of Sept. 30, unless otherwise noted

-Since the federal disaster declaration for Hurricane Michael, Liberty County residents have received more than $6 million in total federal funds:
+Since the federal disaster declaration for Hurricane Michael, Liberty County residents, local governments and private non-profits have received approximately $6.7 million in total federal funds:

-More than $4.9 million in U.S. Small Business Administration low-interest disaster loans have been approved for 151 homeowners and renters and five businesses.
+- Nearly $5.2 million has been approved in U.S. Small Business Administration low-interest disaster loans for 157 homeowners and renters and nine businesses.

-158 homeowners and renters are approved for rental assistance.
+- 169 homeowners and renters have been approved for rental assistance.

-The U.S. Army Corps of Engineers has installed 56 blue roofs in Liberty County representing 56 families who can live in their homes while they make permanent repairs.
+- From October to November 2018, the U.S. Army Corps of Engineers installed 56 blue roofs in Liberty County for families to live in their homes while making permanent repairs.

-Approximately 353,300 cubic yards of debris has been removed in Liberty County as reported to the USACE.
+- Nearly 456,000 cubic yards of debris has been removed in Liberty County.

 - As part of the overall $334,000 total provided to help local governments and private non-profits:

 - Nearly $33,000 has been provided to houses of worship and nearly $15,000 to other nonprofit organizations for their recovery projects.